Jana Nayagan Piracy Case: Madras High Court Restrict Illegal Broadcasts Following Claims of Pre Release Leak by Producers

 Madras High Court restrained piracy of Jana Nayagan starring Vijay, blocking illegal broadcasts.
 Court acted on plea by KVN Productions LLP over pre release leak before certification.

-The Madras High Court issued an interim order restraining cable operators and internet service providers from illegally broadcasting or enabling access to pirated versions of Vijay’s film Jana Nayagan.
+An interim protection order was passed by the Madras High Court prohibiting cable operators and internet service providers from illegally broadcasting or enabling access to pirated versions of Vijay’s film Jana Nayagan.

 Background: CBFC clearance and earlier litigation